Allegiance

 angels, powers, and authorities have been subjected to him.
 All other political powers will

-perish from the Earth.
+perish from the Earth – (Colossians 1:16, 2:15).

-Thus, Yahweh’s “anointed” reigns over
+Thus, the Messiah of Yahweh reigns over

-other regimes and kingdoms will vanish from the Earth.
+regimes and kingdoms will vanish from the Earth – (1 Corinthians 15:24-28).

-absolute allegiance, Christ or Caesar.
-It is a choice of life or everlasting
+give absolute allegiance, Christ or Caesar.
+It is a choice of everlasting life or death.
+There is no middle ground.
+Just as the kings,

-of this evil age demand our absolute loyalty and obedience, so does the true
+emperors, and presidents of this evil age demand absolute loyalty and obedience

 [PDF Copy]